gleyconxavier/linux-configs/README.md

-# vimrc
+# vimrc & conkyrc
-My wierd but working vim config
+My wierd but working vim and conky config.